mozilla/funnel/README.md

 This GitHub repository powers a (Mozilla-internal) dashboard showing our Desktop acquisition funnel.

+The actual dashboard can be found at https://protosaur.dev/numbers-that-matter/

 ## Getting up and running

-This requires a Mozilla LDAP account and a [node.js](https://nodejs.org/)
+This requires a Mozilla LDAP account and [node.js](https://nodejs.org/)

 This is a two step process: